 Holoprosencephaly is a birth defect that arises during the first few weeks of the pregnancy.
 Diabetes in the mother during the pregnancy can increase the risk of holoprosencephaly in the fetus.
-However, for most children, there is no known intrauterine exposure that can be related to holoprosencephaly.
+However, for most children, no known intrauterine exposure is identified that is causally related to holoprosencephaly in that child.

 Some children will have an identifiable genetic cause of holoprosencephaly.
 Approximately one-third of children born with holoprosencephaly have an abnormality of the chromosomes, which contain the genetic material (DNA).
 The most common chromosomal abnormality associated with HPE is when there are 3 copies of chromosome 13 (trisomy 13), although a number of other chromosomal changes can also cause holoprosencephaly.